 Many businesses prefer to go with a single opt-in option because it seems faster and more comfortable, especially if most interactions on the website are made through mobile devices.
 For eCommerce, where the deals are closed quickly and the audience overgrows, this method works fine.

 However, for B2B companies, where most deals take months to be closed, consider using double opt-in.
 This will ensure the hygiene of your contact list, which, in return, dramatically influences your email deliverability.
 If you work in the European market, double opt-in is also required as proof that you play by the GDPR law.

 Feedback loops (FBLs) is a service provided by most major ISPs, allowing you to get valuable information about what you’re doing wrong from the first hands—unsubscribed recipients.
 Once they press the Unsubscribe button, these users are asked to fill out a very short survey.
 A typical one looks like this:

 If users complain about inappropriate content, revise your content marketing strategy If they say you send too many emails, decrease the volume to a certain level until you stop getting feedback about that; if the followers claim that they never even subscribed to your emails, maybe it’s time to clear your lead list.

 There is absolutely no value in sending emails to nonexistent users, or sending them at the wrong timing.
-Even worse, it’s just going to destroy your IP’s reputation and increase the bounce rate (i.e., returning emails which cannot reach their recipients).
+Even worse, it’s just going to destroy your IP’s reputation and increase the bounce rate (i.e., returning emails that cannot reach their recipients).
 Follow these strategies to cut down on the spam:

-5. Cut Your List
+5. Cut your list.

 Make sure you get rid of all duplicate emails, emails with typos, Do Not Email addresses, expired domains, and all other contacts that serve no purpose.